“School scenes or slapdash sightseeing

 “Never can tell.
 And worst case the brakes fail, your heap breaks loose, takes out some traffic and a storefront or two.”

-“Filled the master cylinder before we left Boulder, checked it again in Salt Lake.”
+“Filled the master cylinder before we left Boulder.”
 I helped her straighten up her fallen belongings, scooping up my jacket and the Urnie’s bag.
 There we left things, with simultaneous slamming of her front doors.
 “Where we off to, anyway?”

-“Famous last words on the brake front,” she chuckled, toting several blank canvasses and a pair of fresh smocks.
-“And prepare yourself to be…institutionalized.”
+“Famous last words on the brake front,” she simpered, toting several blank canvasses and a pair of fresh smocks.
+“But prepare yourself to be…institutionalized.”

 I was just grateful to alight on solid ground, however slanted my stance and pronated my steps.
 Boulder had its hills, all right, but here my toes felt like they were pushing through the tips of my hiking boots.
 Still, I was stunned by this sloping panorama of hills, islands and wind-whipped bay around them.
-All streets let up and downhill from here, vehicles large and small struggling accordingly.
-Homes and condo/apartment buildings wedged into the Russian Hillside—straight-roofed no matter how steep the angle—so that foundations fronting at garage level often ass-ended three stories up.
+Streets let up and downhill from here, vehicles large and small struggling accordingly.
+Homes and condo/apartment buildings wedged into the Russian Hillside, all decked out—straight-roofed no matter how steep the angle—so that foundations fronting at garage level often ass-ended three stories up.

 Syd pointed out the most striking, palatial of the digs—the ones with sculpted little gardens and roof deck pools.
 Halfway back down Chestnut Street, a swarm of Hondas, Vespas and ten-speeds were chained up to bike racks on both sides of a grandly chiseled, Romanesque portal, violet clematis adorning its mosaic tiled spandrels: the otherwise ivy-vined entrance to the Gateway Institute of Art.

 “This is my school, professor,” Sydney boasted, as we passed through the shadowy, arching entryway.
 “Dates back to the 1870s, founded by leading artists of the West.
-Even has a major fresco by Diego Rivera in here.”
+Even has a major fresco by the legendary Diego Rivera in here, depicting the industrial working man, showing the building of a city.
+Art and labor, architects and engineers to steelworkers.”

 “It’s positively Florentine,” she pointed out a blue and yellow tiled fountain that served to focus student activity center yard.
 Cloistered walkways framed the gushing, carp-filled fount, lanes clogged with specious artistes, flyer-saturated bulletin boards and a running exhibit of splashy paintings—rough, abstract-at-best images of satyrs, lightning bolts and unicorns.
 “I’ll admit, these pieces aren’t all to my liking, but you can’t knock the 99.9% pure undergrad energy.
-Let’s get some java…”
+Let’s go fuel up on some java…”

 A main hallway tunneled beneath the Institute’s central building, a red-tiled block of poured concrete busting with tall, angled windows and skylights.
-Suddenly, it opened to a sun-drenched terrace filled with milling students, muralled walls and rusting metal sculpture fusions of rakes, hoes, worm gears, chicken wire and ulcerated mufflers.
+Suddenly, it opened to a sun-drenched terrace filled with milling students, muralled walls and rusting metal sculpture fusions of rakes, hoes, worm gears, chicken wire and ulcerated mufflers—in essence, Mister Wizard on Wowee.
 Beyond, a bay panorama, bridge tower to cantilever, a dead-on view of Alcatraz, the Richmond-San Rafael span and East Bay refineries, a fleet of tanker ships sprinkled all about.

 “Isn’t it so stimulating here,” she glowed, hustling me up some steps toward her studio space.
 “Can’t you feel the creativity?”